Mini-XML 4.0 Programming Manual

 Saving an XML File

-You save an XML file using the mxmlSaveFile function:
+You save an XML file using the mxmlSaveFilename function:

-Mini-XML also provides functions to save to a file descriptor or strings:
+Mini-XML also provides functions to save to a FILE pointer, a file descriptor, a string, or using a callback:

 char *